JanneMattila/www/docs/_posts/2023/12/2023-12-29-advent-of-code-visualizations.markdown

 Huge appreciation to [Eric Wastl](https://twitter.com/ericwastl) for creating such an amazing event.
 I can't even imagine how much work it takes to create all the puzzles and the stories.

-Now I have to go the previous events and try to solve those remaining 52 puzzles that are still unsolved for me.
+Now I have to go to the previous events and try to solve those remaining 52 puzzles that are still unsolved for me.

 See you next year!